QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

             - read inode bitmap, find a free inode
             - write to inode bitmap
             - write to the new inode, initialize it
-            - write to the data of the directory, link the high-level name of the fiel to its inode number
+            - write to the data of the directory, link the high-level name of the file to its inode number
             - read and write to the directory inode to update
             - if directory needs to grow, need additional I/O needed
                 - e.g. to data bitmap